What is color blindness?

-What is colour blindness?
-When people hear colour blindness, they often think it means the colour blind person sees only in black and white.
+When people hear color blindness, they often think it means the colour blind person sees only in black and white.
 In truth, they face colour vision problems.
 And experience a colour deficiency or confusion between colours.

-Common type of colour blindness lack green receptors, red receptors and blue receptors.
+Individuals with color blindness lack green, or red, or blue receptors.
 It results in the person seeing only 1 colour.
 Some people have no functioning cones on the back of the eye and this causes them to see only gray, black or white.

 Colour blindness can affect one’s ability to choose cloth colors, draw, label and more.
 When children are colour blind, it can sometimes be mistaken for cognitive problems.
 Such as unable to learn the colours.
 It can also interfere with their ability to recognize coloured shapes.